Extract Fragment Coverage

 Genomic smoothing example

 When you're interested in local, relative coverage changes instead of large-scale changes from CNVs etc., you can use genomic smoothing to weight contributions more similarly across genomic regions.
+In some analyses, this can be thought of as a copy-number normalization.
+See more in the genomic smoothing guide.

 When calling cfdna fcoverage WITHOUT --normalize-by-length (this is the default), we suggest using the cfdna coverage-weights command for calculating scaling factors, as it has the same fragment-length-weighting.